Sweardog/Quartz-Resonance-Simulation/README.md

 In the context of Blender, one might naturally assume the usage of the `ray_cast` function for projection tasks.
 While `ray_cast` has shown commendable precision, especially with high-density target meshes, my objective was to rely solely on the innate accuracy of float precision, rather than mesh density.
 To achieve this, I constructed mathematical line parametrization functions dedicated to precise wave projections.
 These functions directly map the vertices of wave meshes.
 For those keen on understanding the underlying math, I have embedded comments detailing the function derivations within various Python functions.
 Among all formulations, one that stands out is the wave projection from a spherical emitter onto the lower paraboloid.
 This involved determining the intersection magnitude of the cone and paraboloid, $h*tan\dfrac{\theta}{2})$, as mentioned earlier.

+## Wave Dynamics Over Time

+(20)

+The animation of waves hinges on meticulous computations at every collision juncture.
+From each collision, vital data is extracted, facilitating the projection of the wave mesh vertex to the succeeding collision point.
+This process persists recursively through each collision.
+Within the quartz's confines, the paraboloids' intrinsic characteristics cause the direction vectors to oscillate in a trivial manner.
+For non-trivial reflections, the normal vectors at collision points are anayltically solved for, **independent of mesh data!**.
+Once the gap between consecutive collision points and the corresponding velocities are determined, we possess the dataset necessary for an accurate projection.
+This principle integrated in conjunction with a recursive algorithm in the "Animate Waves" Python script allows for uninterrupted wave animation until a set frame limit is reached.